juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 ## Phase 1: Modify configuration and update mount images {#update-mount-image}

-First, determine the version you want to upgrade to, find the tag for the new Mount Pod container image on [Docker Hub](https://hub.docker.com/r/juicedata/mount/tags), and then choose one of the following suitable methods to update the configuration based on your environment.
+First, determine the version you want to upgrade to, find the tag for the new Mount Pod container image in [Docker Hub](https://hub.docker.com/r/juicedata/mount/tags), and then choose one of the following suitable methods to update the configuration based on your environment.

 ### Update mount images via CSI Dashboard {#update-mount-image-csi-dashboard}